som-shahlab/factehr/docs/nlp_benchmarks.md

 - **`fast_ct_sentence_splitter`:** A faster, rule-based sentence splitter.
 - **`ct_sentence_splitter`:** A slower, more aggressive rule-based sentence splitter that splits on two spaces.

-**Pros:**

-- Fast execution.

-**Cons:**

-- Highly customized for Stanford Health Care (SHC) clinical text, making it a non-standard framework.

 ### 2. Default SpaCy (`en_core_web_sm`)

-**Pros:**

-- Standard NLP framework widely used in the industry.

-**Cons:**

-- Less accurate when applied to clinical text.

 ### 3. [MedSpaCy](https://github.com/medspacy/medspacy)

 - MedSpaCy includes a Python implementation of RuSH ([Ru]le-based sentence [S]egmenter using [H]ashing).

-**Pros:**

-- Somewhat popular framework specifically for clinical NLP.

-**Cons:**

-- Slower compared to Trove and SpaCy.
-- Does not support multiprocessing for batch processing.
-- Alters dependency defaults—importing the module loads code (`medspacy._extensions`) that interferes with general SpaCy multiprocessing.